Minding Your Own Business: A Definitive Guide to Starting a Private Practice

 Your fees need to be both profitable and competitive.
-As required, you can be flexible with your fees, for example providing some clients with discount rates, so long as you calculate the impact of this flexibility on your cash flow status.
-Right from the start set a "mates rate", or a discount for family and friends.
-Otherwise there is a risk of being trapped into a pattern of sequential "freebies"!
+As required, you can be flexible with your fees, for example, by providing some clients with discount rates, so long as you calculate the impact of this flexibility on your cash flow status.
+Right from the start, set a ‘mates rate’, or a discount for family and friends.
+Otherwise, there is a risk of being trapped into a pattern of sequential ‘freebies’!

 Nurse/midwife clinicians are faced with the dilemma of having clients who expect fee rebates for health services, and for whom rebates are often not available from the health insurance funds.

-An annual review of fees is necessary, so that your fee scale is competitive, is keeping pace with inflation, and covers the inevitable increases in operating costs.
+An annual review of fees is necessary so that your fee scale is competitive, keeping pace with inflation and covers the inevitable increases in operating costs.

 Before, or shortly after, launching your private practice, enrolment in a reputable business course can be a most useful source of advice regarding financial, regulatory, promotional and business structure considerations.

-Some very good courses are offered in the voactional training sector or by commercial business associations.
+Some very good courses are offered in the vocational training sector or by commercial business associations.

 All legitimate businesses are required to be registered with the relevant state authority.